-Expert bioUniversitätsklinikum Erlangen, Friedrich-Alexander University Erlangen-Nürnberg, Erlangen, Germany
+Friedrich-Alexander-Universität Erlangen-Nürnberg, Erlangen, Germany

 Professor Schett graduated from the University of Innsbruck in Austria in 1994.
-After graduating from medical school, he worked as a scientist at the Institute of BioMedical Aging Research of the Austrian Academy of Science in Innsbruck; 2 years later, he joined the Department of Medicine at the University of Vienna, where he completed his postgraduate training in internal medicine and subsequently in rheumatology.
-In 2003 he was promoted to the post of Professor of Internal Medicine.
-He worked as a scientist in the USA for 1 year before accepting his position as Chair of the Department of Internal Medicine 3 in Erlangen.
+After his dissertation from medical school, he worked as a scientist at the Institute for Biomedical Aging Research of the Austrian Academy of Science in Innsbruck.
+Two years later, he joined the Department of Medicine at the University of Vienna, where he completed his postgraduate training in Internal Medicine and subsequently in Rheumatology.
+In 2003, he was promoted to Professor of Internal Medicine.
+Before accepting his position as the chair of the Department of Internal Medicine 3 in Erlangen, he worked as a scientist in the USA for 1 year.

-EM-48296 - Date of preparation: November 2020
+CP-250907 - Date of preparation: August 2022